Push API v1 (Accommodations) User Guide

 Format: integer

 accom_interface_id When the accommodation has an Interface ID.
-The Interface ID of the accommodation.
+The custom accommodation ID mapped in the OpenGDS backend.

 Format: string